jagal1910/xray-custom-integration-demo/DETAILED.md

 Be sure to **not** include the version in the `component_id` field.

-Semver ranges are supported by the demo server.
+Note: *Only Semver ranges and versions are supported by the demo server.
+This is a limitation of this particular demo.
+A production Custom Integration should account for this case.*

 ```
   {